Sankalpgupta0/videoTube-Backend/Readme.md

 Project uses all standard practices like JWT, bcrypt, access tokens, refresh Tokens and many more.
 We have spent a lot of time in building this project and we are sure that you will learn a lot from this project.

 ## *Before trying the Website*
+### *Cold Start :*
+I am using free service of render of after a period of inactivity render automatically spin down to conserve resources so the first request after a period of inactivity can take significantly longer, often 50 seconds or more, as the instance has to "wake up."

 ### make sure backend is running at https://videotube-backend-akxz.onrender.com
 Deployed Link : https://videotube-sankalp.vercel.app/